hpi-swa-teaching/IMAPClient/README.md

  - _Sort mails by different categories._
    ![](screenshots/sort.png)
  By default all sortings are ascending.
-Double clicking the button will switch to descending order.
+Clicking the button again will reverse the sorting order.

  - _Addressbook._
    ![](screenshots/addressbook.png)
- You can open the addressbook by clicking the button with the persons icon.
+ You can open the addressbook by clicking the button with the icon of a person.
 The adressbook holds all sender names and addresses of mails from any of the currently logged in accounts.
 You can also add your own contacts by clicking on the respective button.
 Finally, it is possible to sort contacts in ascending or descending order by both sender name and address.

 ## Usage
 Start the IMAP Client with `ICFolderDialog new`.
 Add new Accounts with the `+` Button.
-We tested the functionality with web.de Accounts.
+We tested the functionality with web.de and gmx.de Accounts.
 But other accounts should work fine.
 The HPI OWA accounts are known to be relatively large, as calendar and contact meta information is also sent to our client as folder objects.
 Therefore it might not entirely load in the requested time of 5 seconds.

 For HPI accounts use the following login info:
 ```
 Server: owa.hpi.de
 Port: 993
-Username: surname.lastname
+Username: firstname.lastname
 Password: xxxxxxx
 Use SSL: True
 ```